Ray (Ray Terrill): Solo series

 Ray's own monthly comic, penned by Christopher Priest and drawn mainly by Howard Porter, ran for 28 issues from 1994 to 1996.
 In this series, Ray confronts several villains and anti-heroes, including an out of control child with powers similar to Ray's (who turns out to be his half-brother, Joshua), and a computer game villain known as Death Masque that has somehow become real.
 His relationship with his father is strained several times as he discovers the extent of Happy's manipulative streak, and the well-intentioned deceptions he had perpetrated concerning his own family.
 When Triumph, disregarding the orders of the Martian Manhunter, refuses to help Ray deal with Death Masque, Ray turns instead to Vandal Savage for help.
 Savage coaches Ray for some time, utilizing his little-used skill with computers and giving Ray a high business position.
 When Death Masque targets Ray's mother, he manages to re-program and then destroy the computerized villain for good.
-A woman claiming to be Ray's girlfriend from the future brutally attacks Savage in order to show Ray, who had begun to think of Savage on almost friendly terms, that Savage stole body parts from his many descendants whenever he was critically injured.
+A woman claiming to be Ray's girlfriend from the future brutally attacks Savage to show Ray, who had begun to think of Savage on almost friendly terms, that Savage stole body parts from his many descendants whenever he was critically injured.
 This prompts Ray to sever his ties with Savage.
 When Ray's mother learns he is still alive (Happy led her to believe Ray died in childbirth) they share a happy reunion.
 He is also faced with glimpses of an unpleasant possible future which he may have averted by the series' conclusion.

 After the disbanding of Justice League Task Force to make way for the newly formed JLA, Ray keeps a Justice League reserve-member status - but is rarely seen in DC Comics for several years.
 Ray also joins another team, the Forgotten Heroes, led by Resurrection Man.
 Brought together to take down Vandal Savage, the team eventually disbands and Ray presumably continues a solo hero career.